Thanks for stopping by. You are currently logged in as a Guest

 North plays the ace of clubs.
 They only need one more trick for a euchre.
 The maker now finds himself in a situation in which he has no control.
 He has to follow suit with the queen.

 Let us take a closer look at where the maker went wrong.
-One the 1st lead he was correct in leading the left.
+On the first lead he was correct in leading the left.
 This would either be good or pull out the right.
 Things quickly go downhill from there.
-Once south led the trump 9, had the maker done a review of cards he would have known his ace was the most powerful trump left and there was still a trump out.
+The south seat led the trump 9.
+Had the maker payed attention to the cards played, he would have known his ace was the most powerful trump left and there was still a trump out.

 By playing the ace of trump and then leading that off suit ace, the maker would have been on his way to collecting a point.